AliSoftware/Reusable/README.md

 [CocoaPods](https://cocoapods.org/) is a dependency manager to automate integration of frameworks to your Swift and Objective-C Cocoa projects.

-To integrate Reusable into your Xcode project using Cocoapods, specify it in your `Podspec`:
+To integrate Reusable into your Xcode project using Cocoapods, specify it in your `Podfile`:

 ```bash
 pod 'Reusable'